ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 !!! example "Task 1 - Pseudopotential File"

     Navigate to the `01_carbon_monoxide/01_convergence_threshold` directory.
 Here you will see an input file `CO.in` and two pseudopotential files.
-Open the pseudopotential file for oxygen using the `less` command.
+Open the pseudopotential file for carbon using the `less` command.

     - Which approximation is used for the exchange-correlation functional?